In rural Madhya Pradesh, the Jai Bharat Shikshan Sansthan is helping communities get closely involved in local self-governance.

 “When we started out, the aim was to educate as many people as we could with the limited resources we had,” says Bharat Namdeo, leader of Jai Bharatiya Shiksha Kendra.
 Eighteen years later, the organisation is working on issues of rural development and governance in a holistic manner and what is special about its approach is that it is completely participatory.

-Jai Bharat Shikshan Sansthan is tirelessly working with the village residents in the villages of Katni to reclaim the local communities rights to the land and forests in the area.
+Jai Bharat Shikshan Sansthan is tirelessly working in the villages of Katni to reclaim the local communities’ rights to the land and forests in the area.
 And the results are here to see.
 After the organisation held rallies in the villages to create awareness about the new Forest Rights Act of 2006, many local residents filed applications and started getting ‘pattas’ or land holdings that they were entitled to.

 “The new law rectified the injustice of the old law (Indian Forest Act, 1927) in three ways.
 It ensures individual rights and communal rights to the land and rights to the forest resources to indigenous communities,” says Bharat.